Reddit IPO: The Latest Updates on Reddit Stock

 University of Virginia roommates Steve Huffman and Alexis Ohanion founded Reddit in 2005.
 The two wanted to build an app that could allow users to order sandwiches online.
 They exchanged ideas with Y Combinator in hopes that the seed funding incubator would back the idea.

 The idea was shut down by Y Combinator partner Dr. Paul Graham.
 In 2005, apps weren’t mainstream – the idea was viewed as unrealistic.
 Nevertheless, Paul took an interest in the roommates and proposed a bulletin board-style platform for news-related information.
-The idea inspired Reddit (“Read It”) and the idea soon became a reality.
+The idea inspired Reddit (“Read It”) and soon the idea became a reality.

 Reddit was bought by Condé Nast in October 2006 for $10 million.
 As part of a contract, Huffman and Ohanion worked with Reddit until 2009.
 In late 2011, Reddit became an independent subsidiary of Advance Publications, the parent company of Condé Nast.
 After going their separate ways, Huffman and Ohanion returned to Reddit 2015.
 Huffman was appointed CEO, while Ohanion was reappointed Executive Chairman.